anarion80/tech/README.md

-# Disclaimer
+# :warning: Disclaimer

 Due to a stall on the original [mariusz-ostoja-swierczynski/tech-controllers](https://github.com/mariusz-ostoja-swierczynski/tech-controllers) repo, we have forked.
 Most of the work was done by Mariusz Ostoja-Świerczyński, for which we're very thankful as the community.
 It's time to move on, however.
 New formats of plugins appear, HA goes on with the feature implementation, and as a community we need make sure that this plugin keeps up to the changing world.
 This repository also draws on work by [MichalKrasowski](https://github.com/MichalKrasowski), [micles123](https://github.com/micles123) and [nedyarrd](https://github.com/nedyarrd) - just putting it all together.

-## TECH Controllers integration for Home Assistant
+## :jigsaw: TECH Controllers integration for Home Assistant

 This is an integration of heating controllers from Polish company TECH Sterowniki Sp. z o.o.
 It uses API to their web control application eModul.eu, therefore your controller needs to be accessible from the Internet and you need an account either on <https://emodul.eu> or <https://emodul.pl>.